cometbft/knowledge-base/protocols/abci/addressing-1174.md

 * Requirement 4 [`ProcessProposal`, determinism-1]:
-  `ProcessProposal` is a (deterministic) function of the current state and the block that is about to be applied.
+  `ProcessProposal` is a (deterministic) function of the current state and the block being processed.
   In other words, for any correct process $p$, and any arbitrary block $u$, if $p$'s CometBFT calls `RequestProcessProposal` on $u$ at height $h$, then $p$'s application's acceptance or rejection **exclusively** depends on $u$ and $s_{p,h-1}$.